• Skip to primary navigation

 7 Place the sandwiches and cook both sides until bread is golden brown and the cheese is melted, about 3-4 minutes.

-9 Meanwhile, melt remaining 1 tbsp butter in the same skillet over medium heat.
+9 Meanwhile, melt remaining 1 tablespoon butter in the same skillet over medium heat.
 Fry eggs, sunny side up, for about 2 minutes or until cook.

 10 Top sandwiches with fried egg, season with black pepper, and serve immediately.